Criminal Defense Lawyer

 Along with these criminal charges, an Order of Protection may be in play against the accused.
 An Order of Protection is, in short, a Court Order that one person cannot contact another person.
 Such an Order may be granted, under certain circumstances, "ex parte."
 This means the accused may not even have been present to explain their side of things when the Order was granted.
 In that case, a hearing will be set within 30 days, typically accompanying any other criminal charges.

-With so many different possibilities on the table in a Domestic Violence case, you need a Nashville criminal lawyer who understands every aspect of these cases.
+With so many different possibilities on the table in a Domestic Violence case, you need a Nashville Criminal Defense Lawyer who understands every aspect of these cases.
 Someone with the experience to navigate these hurdles and protect your record so that your side of the story is heard.